N91489/Conways_GameOfLife/README.md

 * Boolean Grid Efficiency: The grid is implemented using boolean values, leading to less consumption of memory.

+* 2D Array Implemtation Using 1D Array: The grid uses dynamic 1D array to Implement 2D array, negating the use of pointer array pointing to another pointer

 * Clean Exit and Memory Management: The application ensures all allocated memory is properly freed upon exit, preventing memory leaks.
 ***